codefellows-seattle-javascript-401n3/lab-08-single-resource-api/lab-jessica/README.md

 # Jessica's RESTful Book API!

 In this project you are able to use HTTP methods to perform CRUD operations on my simple resource, books.
-Well, you are only able to POST books, GET books and DELETE books from the filesystem.
+Well, you are only able to POST books, GET books and DELETE books from a storage object.
 A PUT option will become available in future updates.

 ## Server Endpoints